zvoosh/ToDoListApp/README.md

 # ToDoListApp

-A simple and elegant To-Do List web application built using HTML, CSS, and JavaScript.
+A simple and good looking To-Do List web application built using HTML, CSS, and JavaScript.
 This app helps users manage daily tasks efficiently with a clean interface and intuitive controls.

 # Features